SwissDataScienceCenter/renku/docs/docs/10-users/85-migrate-v1-v2/10-migrate-renku-1-project-to-renku-2.md

-# How to migrate a Renku 1.0 project to Renku 2.0
+# Migrate a Renku Legacy project to Renku 2.0

 This guide will explain what migrating a project from Renku 1.0 to 2.0 means, and walk you through how to migrate your project.